 In general, only minimal information, such as name and age, can be required to enroll any student in school.

+Homeless children and youth are to be immediately enrolled in the NKCES.

 Types of reliable proof of a student’s identity and age may include, but are not be limited to: